asanaullah/ZipVersa-SSDP/README.md

 ```

 ### YOSYS
+Now that we are all set with specifying our testbed specific parameters, let's get to setting up the environment.
+First up is Yosys, an open source systhesis tool.
+This basically generates a

 ```c
 dnf -y groupinstall "Development Tools" "Development Libraries" dnf -y install cmake clang bison flex mercurial gperf tcl-devel libftdi-devel python-xdot graphviz